ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 # KeyValue Database tutorial

-In this tutorial we will create a simple key value database using go.
+In this tutorial we are going to create a simple key value database using go.
-We can think in something like redis or etcd but with a very limited set of features.
+We can think in something like redis or etcd but with a very limited set of features and not ready for production.

-### But Why?
+## Nic, But Why?
-Because i think make something from scratch is a great way to learn and understand how things works under the hood, also if you want to learn a new language or do you have a little experience with Go creating a real like world project is a great way to learn the language.
+Because i think to create something from scratch is a great way to learn and understand how things works under the hood, also if you know the basic on Golang and want to learn more about the language,  create a real like project like this is a great way to improve your skills.

 ### How it works
-The database will be a simple key value store, we will use a hash map to store the data in memory and we will use a file to persist the data on disk.
+The database will be a simple key value store, we will use a hash map to store the key, map to data in memory and we will use a file to persist the data on disk.

-We will use tests to check that everything works as expected after we add or modify the code. also we will have a simple http api to interact with it, we will use the standard Go library to create the http server, although use HTTP is seems like  an overhead, we are going to use it because is simpler and easy to implement instead of create a custom protocol like redis, mysql, etcd or another database.
+We will use tests to check that everything works as expected after we add or modify the code,  this is very important to prevent bugs and have more trust in the code. also we will have a simple http api to interact with it, we will use the standard Go library to create the http server, although use HTTP is seems like  an overhead, we are going to use it because is simpler and easy to implement instead of create a custom protocol like exits on redis, mysql, etcd or another database and is pretty easy to test.

 Example using curl

-We send a json payload with a key, value dataW
+We send a json payload with a key, value data

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"key": "mykey", "value": "from curl"}' http://localhost:8000/set